simonbesnard1/gedidb/paper/paper.md

 Existing software tools for GEDI data analysis, such as the GEDI Subsetter provided by NASA's Multi-Mission Algorithm and Analysis Platform (MAAP) [GEDI Subsetter; @chuck_daniels_2025_15122227], primarily address small to moderate-scale data extraction scenarios.
 While suitable for interactive or limited spatial extents, these tools often struggle to efficiently support large-scale workflows, leading to computational bottlenecks and decreased efficiency when applied to extensive spatial and temporal analyses.

-`gediDB` addresses these limitations by offering a robust and scalable framework that unifies access to GEDI Level 2A [@dubayah2021gedi_l2a], 2B [@dubayah2021gedi_l2b], 4A [@dubayah2022gedi_l4a] and 4C [@deconto2024gedi_l4c] data via an Python [@10.5555/1593511] standardized Application Programming Interface (API).
+`gediDB` addresses these limitations by offering a robust and scalable framework that unifies access to GEDI Level 2A [@dubayah2021gedi_l2a], Level 2B [@dubayah2021gedi_l2b], Level 4A [@dubayah2022gedi_l4a] and Level 4C [@deconto2024gedi_l4c] data via an Python [@10.5555/1593511] standardized Application Programming Interface (API).
 Built on the TileDB storage engine, `gediDB` supports rapid querying of multidimensional arrays, allowing users to efficiently extract large data subsets by spatial extent, temporal range, and variable selection.
 It integrates seamlessly with Python’s geospatial data ecosystem, including libraries such as `xarray` [@hoyer2017xarray] and `geopandas` [@kelsey_jordahl_2020_3946761], and integrates into reproducible workflows that can scale to high-performance computing environments and cloud platforms.
 By leveraging TileDB’s advanced spatial indexing, `gediDB` substantially simplifies the processing and querying of GEDI data (see [Fig. 2](#fig2)).

 ![<a name="fig2"></a>Schematic representation of the gediDB workflow](figs/GEDIDB_FLOWCHART.png) *Fig. 2: A schematic representation of the gediDB data workflow.*